 GVWUA irrigation water is available in most years from April 1, through October 31 of each year.
 Assessments are billed in December for the upcoming irrigation season based on allotments for individual parcels of land.
 Any excess usage from the previous season is included on the December bill.

 7.00 Ac and above $16.61 / acre 4 acre feet / acre Excess Rate $6.23 / acre foot above 4 acre feet / acre.
-An additional assessment of $100 has been added to each account to cover the additional costs incurred from work on the Roller Dam, laterals and other entities, which are all part of the overall system used to get irrigation water to the water users.
+A Reserve assessment of $100 has been added to each account to cover the additional costs incurred from work on the Roller Dam, laterals and other entities, which are all part of the overall system used to get irrigation water to the water users.
 Due to the high cost of repairs to these entities, there is a need for GVWUA to have reserves on hand in order to keep water flowing in the canals and ditches in case of a dam break or canal breach.

 Note: For subdivision rate information, please contact the GVWUA at 242-5065.